 Time and again, we’ve seen this work.
 A few brave voices become a tumult that turns the tide on issues like racial segregation and gender inequality.

 …Breaking off the beaten track seems hard, but living inauthentically is harder, and picking up the mess when it implodes is the hardest.Claire Salem, Community Activator

 - We are going to see an increase in temperatures and rising sea levels no matter what we do.

 - We have to adapt to that without increasing the gulf between the rich and poor and exacerbating tensions around race and migration.

-- We must adapt our farming practices without more chemicals that deplete and destroy the fragile soil system that produces our food.
+- We must adapt our farming practices without using more chemicals that deplete and destroy the fragile soil system that produces our food.

 - We need our seas to be free of plastic, so that the coral reefs can recover and continue acting as one of our biggest carbon sinks.

-- We must change our attitudes, reject the throwaway culture and choose products that are sustainable, natural, and responsible.
+- We must change our attitudes, reject throw-away culture, and choose products that are sustainable, natural, and responsible.